 But there is hope.
 The result of over 20 years of Medical legislation, lobbying, and fighting regulatory oversight has drawn support for reconsidering the prohibition on the cannabis plant, and it’s never been higher

 A Brief History

 Before I inundate you with all the good information, answering “what is hemp used for” and so much more, I think we should pause to appreciate the modern sciences that allow us to better understand what is hemp through a common history.

 The earliest evidence of hemp usage by humans was found in the Czech Republic in 1997.
 The clay fragments contained fibers akin to hemp, nettle, and other wild plants and were dated to between 27000-25000 BCE.
 While we obviously can’t ask these “ice age hunter-gatherers” what is hemp used for, we can use the pieces to understand a bit about the human relationship to hemp.
 The resulting answer, hemp was used by ancients to make nets, with which they used to catch food and carry things.

 Jump up to the days of ancient Greece, China, and Africa.
 Leading up to the rule of Chinese Emperor Shen Nung, hemp (as far as we can tell) remained a fiber grown and harvested to produce cloth and building fibers.
-Presumably, people of this time had also experimented with the hemp plant as food, because in 2800 BCE, Emperor Shen Nung published in his pharmacopeia the medicinal benefits of hemp.
-In answering what is hemp used for, he added that the hemp plant could ease pain and inflammation.
+Presumably, people of this time had also experimented with the hemp plant as food, because in 2800 BCE, Emperor Shen Nung published in his pharmacopeia the benefits of hemp.

 For more information on the history of hemp and humans, check out The Hemp Connoisseur.